hawkeyesec/scanner-cli/README.md

 ![Logo](screenshots/badlogo.png)

 Hawkeye is a project security, vulnerability and general risk highlighting tool.
+It has a few goals:

-Designed to be entirely extensible by just adding new modules with the correct signature to `lib/modules`, the idea is to build up a suite of components which can be run stand alone, or as part of your continuous integration pipeline.
+  - Designed to be entirely extensible by just adding new modules with the correct signature to [lib/modules](lib/modules)

-Modules implement a handler pattern so they will only run if their given criteria are met, for example the Node Security Project will only run if there is a `package.json` in the target directory.
-This enables hawkeye to be language agnostic, and only run the modules relevant to the given scenario.

-The added bonus is, it runs from docker; so doesn't require anything on your host machine.
+  - Modules return results via a common interface, which permits consolidated reporting and artefact generation
+  - Should be easy to run, be it via NPM, or Docker, on your Host, or in a CI Server

 ## Modules
+As I mentioned above, modules are simply isolated bits of code that _could_ run against the target that is being scanned.
 The following modules are currently implemented:

  - __File Names (files)__: Scan the file list recursively, looking for patterns as defined in [data.js](lib/modules/files/data.js).
 We're looking for things like `id_rsa`, things that end in `pem`, etc.
  - __File Content Patterns (contents)__: Looks for patterns as defined in [data.js](lib/modules/content/data.js) within the contents of files, things like 'password: ', and 'BEGIN RSA PRIVATE KEY' will pop up here.